starkware-libs/cairo-docs/core/src/core-starknet-eth_signature-verify_eth_signature.md

 # verify_eth_signature

 Asserts that an Ethereum signature is valid for a given message hash and Ethereum address.
-Also verifies that the `r` and `s` components of the signature are in the range `[1, N)`, where N is the size of the curve.  # Arguments`msg_hash` - The 32-byte hash of the message that was signed * `signature` - The Ethereum signature containing `r`, `s` components and `y_parity` * `eth_address` - The expected Ethereum address of the signer  # PanicsPanics if: * The signature components are out of range (not in [1, N) where N is the curve order) * The recovered address doesn't match the provided address  # Examples
+Also verifies that the `r` and `s` components of the signature are in the range `[1, N)`, where N is the size of the curve.
+# Arguments

+- `msg_hash` - The 32-byte hash of the message that was signed
+- `signature` - The Ethereum signature containing `r`, `s` components and `y_parity`
+- `eth_address` - The expected Ethereum address of the signer
+# Panics

+Panics if:
+- The signature components are out of range (not in [1, N) where N is the curve order)
+- The recovered address doesn't match the provided address
+# Examples

 ```cairo
 use starknet::eth_address::EthAddress;
 use starknet::eth_signature::verify_eth_signature;